The Robber Hotzenplotz: The Further Adventures of the Robber Hotzenplotz

-Hotzenplotz 3
+The Final Adventures of the Robber Hotzenplotz

 Hotzenplotz is released from prison for good behavior and decides to give up his job as a professional bandit.
 He visits Kasperl and Seppel's grandmother to apologize for his previous attacks.
 However, Grandmother does not trust him and locks him up in her closet.
 Dimpfelmoser, now promoted to chief inspector, appears and is forced to release Hotzenplotz when the latter provides an official discharge letter.
 However, still distrusting him, Dimpfelmoser, Kasperl and Seppel visit widow Schlotterbeck to spy on Hotzenplotz with the help of her crystal ball.
 They observe him retrieving a supply of gunpowder and weapons from his old den.
 Unfortunately, night falls and the crystal ball turns dark, making them unable to see more.

 Dimpfelmoser asks Schlotterbeck to observe Hotzenplotz as soon as the sun rises.
 Kasperl and Seppel set out to catch Hotzenplotz, as they assume that he intends new crimes.
 On their way to the den, they build a trap by rigging a trip rope and a sand bag to fall on their intended victim's head.
 When Seppel tests their trap, the sandbag falls on his head, knocking him out cold.
 Hotzenplotz arrives, and after helping Seppel recover, he convinces the boys that he wants to go straight, and proves his claims by destroying his remaining gunpowder before their eyes and then throwing his weapons into a moor.
 Afterwards, the three sit together to talk about Hotzenplotz's future.
 Hotzenplotz does not know what he wants to do, because he did not learn anything besides robbery.

-As the night falls, Kasperl, Seppel and Hotzenplotz return to town, but on the outskirts they find a current “Wanted” poster of Hotzenplotz accusing him of having stolen Schlotterbeck's crystal ball.
+As the night falls, Kasperl, Seppel and Hotzenplotz return to town, but on the outskirts they find a current "Wanted" poster of Hotzenplotz accusing him of having stolen Schlotterbeck's crystal ball.
 Kasperl and Seppel hide Hotzenplotz at Grandmother's house until they can prove his innocence.
 During the night, Kasperl receives a dream message from the fairy Amaryllis, who tells him that he needs a certain herb he knows to turn Wasti, Schlotterbeck's transformed dachshund, back into his old form.